 This information can be helpful when looking for a job in Vienna and you need to match your income to expenses.

 For more detailed info about cost of living in Vienna and more detailed breakdown of average prices, please visit this website.

-Cost of living is Vienna is important factor when deciding to move here.
-Based on average prices of common goods and services, cost of living in Vienna is not high, it is more on the average (or even low) side for European standards.
-Putting it together with all the things this city can offer, this is truly best value for money.
+Cost of living in Vienna is an important factor when deciding to move here.
+Based on average prices of common goods and services, cost of living in Vienna is not high, it is more on the average (or even low) side for European standards (for capital cities).
+Putting it together with all the things this city can offer, city provides truly the best value for money.
 This is definitely a good news for those of you who are planning to move here.